Ticks of domestic animals: Eradication of ticks

 Eradication of ticks, as total removal of all populations of a species over a wide geographical area defined by natural boundaries, has been attempted several times.
-In the southern states of the USA the tick then known as Boophilus annulatus (Rhipicephalus annulatus) was eradicated for the purpose of control of babesiosis in cattle.
+In the southern states of the US the tick then known as Boophilus annulatus (Rhipicephalus annulatus) was eradicated for the purpose of control of babesiosis in cattle.
 The eradication was successful after more than 50 years of control with much emphasis on dipping in chemical acaricides.
-The tick was eradicated up to the border of USA with Mexico, and a control and quarantine zone remains in place there.
+The tick was eradicated up to the border of the US with Mexico, and a control and quarantine zone remains in place there.
 Similar efforts were made to eradicate the tick then known as Boophilus microplus (also a Rhipicephalus, Rhipicephalus microplus) from New South Wales, Australia.
 However, this failed, partly due to the difficulty of maintaining a barrier against invasions from the more favourable areas for the tick in sub-tropical Queensland.
 Amblyomma variegatum was subject to a multi-country eradication program in the Caribbean area, but it failed for complex economic and political reasons.